 - Unfortunately, this will not show all the updates on your computer.
 It shows the recent success or failure updates only.

-- You can’t directly uninstall a specific update from this settings app, you have to click on ‘Uninstall updates’ which will take to classic control panel settings.
+- You can’t directly uninstall a specific update from this settings app; you have to click on ‘Uninstall updates, ’ which will take you to classic control panel settings.

-Go to classic (we call it ‘normal’) control panel and click on ‘Programs and Features’.
+Go to the classic (we call it ‘normal’) control panel and click on ‘Programs and Features’.

-Here you can view the installed updates on the server or client Operating System with the installed date.
-It is easy to select individual installed update and uninstall them (if you think that particular update is causing the issue on your computer or server).
+Here you can view the installed updates on the server or client Operating System with the installation date.
+It is easy to select individual installed updates and uninstall them (if you think that particular update is causing the issue on your computer or server).

-We hope this small guide would be useful to find out the installed Windows updates on a Windows 10 or 2012 R2 server computers.
+We hope this guide will be useful for finding out the installed Windows updates on Windows 10/11, 2012 R2 and any server Operating Systems.